jperovic/exploring-fileutility/Resources/doc/reference.md

 > > Accepts two arguments: `width`, `height` and `enlarge` (boolean)

 > You can create your own chain steps as well.
-Please read the "Advanced" section of [readme document](/README.md).
+Please read the "Advanced" [document](/Resources/doc/advances.md).